bifurcation/perc-wg/double/draft-ietf-perc-double.md

 original packet, which it decrypts and verifies with the inner cryptographic context.

 * Apply the outer cryptographic transform to the packet.
 If the integrity check does not pass, discard the packet.
-The result of this is referred to as the outer SRTP packet.
-If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic context.
+The result of this is referred to as the outer header and payload.

+* Read the last octet of the outer plaintext to determine the length of the OHB.
+Read the OHB from the outer plaintext and truncate the outer plaintext to remove the OHB.

+* Compute the original RTP header by resetting any fields in the outer header to the values specified in the OHB.
+If there is an E2EExtLen field in the OHB, truncate the header so that the length of the extension field is as indicated, then pad with zero to a 32-bit boundary.
+If there is no E2EExtLen field, truncate the header so that it does not contain an extension and set the X bit in the header to zero.

 * Form a new synthetic SRTP packet with:

-  * Header = Received header, with header fields replaced with values from OHB (if present).

-  * Insert all header extensions up to the OHB extension, but exclude the OHB and any header extensions that follow the OHB.
-If there are no extensions remaining, then the X bit MUST bet set to 0.
-If there are extensions remaining, then the remaining extensions MUST be padded to the first 32-bit boundary and the overall length of the header extensions adjusted accordingly.

-  * Payload is the encrypted payload from the outer SRTP packet.
+  * Header: Original RTP header
+  * Payload: The outer plaintext

 * Apply the inner cryptographic transform to this synthetic SRTP packet.
 Note if the RTP Sequence Number was changed by the Media Distributor, the synthetic packet has the original Sequence Number.
 If the integrity check does not pass, discard the packet.
-  If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner cryptographic context.

 Once the packet has been successfully decrypted, the application needs to be careful about which information it uses to get the correct